-Finally, the valuation of GOOG stock is at reasonable levels, with the forward price-to-earnings ratio at 22.6, which is below other mega tech operators like Microsoft (NASDAQ:MSFT).
-That puts it at the top of the heap among artificial intelligence stocks.
+Finally, the valuation of GOOG stock is at reasonable levels, at least on a relative basis to other mega tech operators like Microsoft (NASDAQ:MSFT).
+The current price-earnings ratio is roughly 30.5 times.

-Nvidia (NASDAQ:NVDA) is the pioneer of GPUs (Graphics Processing Units), which are chips that process large amounts of data cost-effectively.
+Nvidia is the pioneer of GPUs, which are chips that process large amounts of data cost-effectively and in parallel.
 The technology was initially focused on the gaming market.

 But NVDA realized that GPUs were also ideal for AI.
-To this end, the company has sold them to companies for use in datacenters and autonomous vehicles.
+To this end, the company has sold these sophisticated chips to companies for use in data centers and autonomous vehicles.

-It’s true that the valuation of NVDA stock is far from cheap, with the forward price-to-earnings ratio at 28.5x.
+It’s true that the valuation of NVDA stock is hefty, with the price-earnings ratio at 78 times.
 But then again, a premium is to be expected for a company that is a leader in a massive industry.

-AI is nothing new for IBM (NYSE:IBM).
+AI is nothing new for International Business Machines.
 The company has been developing this type of technology for many years.
 For example, back in 1985, it developed its AI computer called Deep Blue.

 Deep Blue actually beat chess world champion Garry Kasparov in 1996.
 Then in 2011, IBM created Watson to take on the best players on the quiz show Jeopardy!.
 The computer won.

-IBM stock also has an attractive dividend yield, which is at 4.8%.
-This is one of the highest in the tech industry.
+IBM stock also has an attractive dividend yield, which is at 5.2%.
+This is one of the highest yields in the tech industry.
 And its valuation is reasonable as well.
-Consider that the forward P/E ratio is only ten.
+Consider that the P/E ratio is only 14.1 times.

-That’s because the company is a top data provider, with integrations of over 150 services from operators like Google, Apple (NASDAQ:AAPL), Amazon.com (NASDAQ:AMZN), Microsoft, Facebook (NASDAQ:FB) and Tencent (OTCMKTS:TCEHY).
+Then what’s the AI play with Yext?
+It’s about data, which is the fuel for creating effective models and algorithms.
+Yext is a data provider with integrations with over 150 services from operators like Google, Apple (NASDAQ:AAPL), Amazon (NASDAQ:AMZN), Microsoft, Facebook (NASDAQ:FB) and Tencent (OTCMKTS:TCEHY).

 Yext has also added context and intent to all this, which allows for more accurate real-time searches.

-When it comes to the search business, Baidu (NASDAQ:BIDU) remains the king in China.
+When it comes to the search business, Baidu remains the king in China.

 But AI has done more than just bolster BIDU’s own platform.
 The company has created several platforms for third parties.
-One is DuerOS, which has an installed base of 100 million devices and processes over 400 million queries a month.
+One is DuerOS, which processed 3.3 billion voice queries in March, up nearly 5 times on a year-over-year basis.